Brandon Crawford Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets have the 14th-ranked team ERA across all league pitching staffs (4.15).
+- The Mets have a 4.15 team ERA that ranks 15th across all MLB pitching staffs.

 - Mets pitchers combine to allow the fourth-most home runs in baseball (28 total, 1.5 per game).